shikijs/shiki/docs/guide/theme-colors.md

 ```

 ::: info Notice
-Use this with caution as this will diverge from the TextMate theme compatibility.
+Use this carefully as this will diverge from TextMate theme compatibility.

-This may make the theme incompatible with non-web usage like [`shikiji-cli`](/packages/cli) and [`shikiji-monaco`](/packages/monaco).
+This may make the theme incompatible with non-web usage such as [`shikiji-cli`](/packages/cli) and [`shikiji-monaco`](/packages/monaco).
 :::

 Learn more about how to [load themes](./load-theme).